Svetlana Gorokhovich

-Svetlana Gorokhovich (Russian: Светлана Горохович) is a pianist and recording musician.
+Svetlana Gorokhovich (Светлана Горохович) is a pianist and recording musician.

 Career

 A native of Kazan, Russia, Gorokhovich started playing when she was five years old.
-At age fourteen she performed Piano Concerto No. 1 (Chopin) with the Kazan Philharmonic Orchestra conducted by the legendary Nathan Rachlin.
+At age fourteen she performed Piano Concerto No. 1 (Chopin) with the Kazan Philharmonic Orchestra conducted by Nathan Rachlin.
 She continued her musical education at the Kazan State Conservatory and received a doctorate from the St. Petersburg State Conservatory.
 Her teachers included Marina Arbuzova, Irina Dubinina and Tatiana Kravchenko.

 Svetlana immigrated as a political refugee to the USA in 1989 in pursuit of an active performing and teaching career.
 In 1997 she shared an honorable mention at the Seventeenth Bartok-Kabalevsky International Piano Competition at Radford University (1997).
 At the IBLA International Competition in Italy (1999) Svetlana received the Johan S. Bach Special Mention Award in the Piano Competition and the Baroque Competition.

-From 1991-1996 Svetlana worked with internationally acclaimed violinist Dmitri Berlinsky, touring worldwide including Virgin Islands, Japan and United States.
-This collaboration resulted in a CD production by Helicon Records called “Souvenir D’un Lieu Cher”.
+From 1991–1996, Svetlana worked with internationally acclaimed violinist Dmitri Berlinsky, touring worldwide including Virgin Islands, Japan and United States.
+This collaboration resulted in a CD production by Helicon Records called "Souvenir D’un Lieu Cher".
 Since 1996, Svetlana's solo and chamber music performances have included major concert halls in the United States, Canada, Germany, the Netherlands, Japan, Caribbean, Iceland and Italy.

 Svetlana’s appearance in Weill Recital Hall (Carnegie Hall) in 1997 with violinist Eva Ingolfsdottir resulted in "Sonata", a recording by Japis Record (acquired by Zonet Music in Iceland).
 Since 2006, Svetlana has performed and collaborated with distinguished cellist Misha Quint.
-In 2010, Svetlana recorded “Valse Sentimentale” with Misha Quint by Volshebnik Productions studio.
+In 2010, Svetlana recorded "Valse Sentimentale" with Misha Quint by Volshebnik Productions studio.
 Svetlana was invited to perform annually in Weill Recital at Carnegie Hall from 2011 to 2014 as part of Interharmony Music Festival.

 Svetlana has successfully built experience in piano duos: In 2006, SMH Music published a new edition of a previous recording by Svetlana Gorokhovich and Liliya Khobotkova called "Russian Sketches" with the music of Valery Gavrilin and Rachmaninoff for piano duo.
 In 2008, this CD was featured by IcelandAir as part of their classic music program.
 Svetlana's latest piano duo recital with Liliya in 2011 was at Tillett Gardens on St. Thomas.
 This performance included a debut of "Tango Suite" by Astor Piazzolla, originally written for guitar duo Odair and Sergio Assad and arranged for four hands by Clarice Assad.
 Svetlana also established a collaboration with Irina Portenko in Germany at the Sulzbach-Rosenberg Music Festival and New York (Music Conservatory of Westchester).

 Due to her accomplishments in piano performance, Svetlana was presented with the "Arkansas Traveler" and "Honorary Citizen" awards in 1999 "as an ambassador of fellowship and goodwill for the City of Little Rock to all people" after a concert and TV appearance in Arkansas.

 In addition to her active performance schedule, Svetlana teaches students privately and as a piano faculty member of the Music Conservatory of Westchester, White Plains, New York.